reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

     $ rbt post --guess-fields=no

-By default, if no guessing options are specified, ``--guess-fields=auto`` will be implied.
-This allows you to run the following and have it automatically fill in the summary and description:
+By default, if no guessing options are specified, ``auto`` will be used for every field.
+This allows you to run the following and have it automatically fill in the fields found in the commit message:

 .. code-block:: console